What is Microblading

 - Cosmetic BOTOX® or fillers should be done two weeks prior or two weeks after.

 - DO NOT consume alcohol, caffeine, or take any blood thinners (aspirin, ibuprofen, Niacin) 48 hours before your procedure.
-This may cause excess bleeding and may affect your results.
+This may cause excessive bleeding and may affect your results.

 - You may come in with how you normally draw in your brows/bring samples of brow shapes you like to the appointment.